 Q: If AviationMaps app crashes, how do I send you a crash report?

 If you installed through Google Play, please use the automated crash report functionality.
-If you installed directly or via Amazon, add the application “aLogcat” from Google Play.
-Immediately after the AviationMaps crash, launch the application and send us the your debug log by e-mailing firstname.lastname@example.org.
+If you installed directly from our website or via Amazon, add the application “aLogcat” from Google Play.
+Reproduce the crash or forced close with aLogcat running in the background then immediately after the AviationMaps crash, reopen the aLogcat application and send the debug log to firstname.lastname@example.org.

-Q: How do I know if my charts are up to date?
+Q: How do I know if my charts and plates are up to date?

-When starting AviationMaps, you should briefly get a date on the opening screen which shows you when your current airport database is due to expire.
-If no red bar appears at the bottom of the screen, then your charts have successfully been downloaded to match the states you selected within the preferences.
-If you change the states you want, you’ll need to update your charts again to make sure it lines up.
+When starting AviationMaps, the data expiration date is briefly shown.
+If the data is expired, you will also get notification prompting you to begin the update process.
+If no notifications appear, then your charts have successfully been downloaded to match the States/Territories and chart types you selected within the preferences.
+If you change the States/Territories you want, you’ll need to “Update Charts” again to make sure it lines up.

 Q: How do I file a flight plan or receive a flight briefing?